 Under extenuating circumstances, a student may apply to his advisor for approval of a course substitution.
-A course substitution may be granted upon review and recommendation of the department chair to the dean or provost and in consultation with the vice president of Academic Affairs.
+A course substitution may be granted upon review and recommendation of the department chair to the dean or provost and in consultation with the chief academic officer.